-- Secret Keeper: Doesn't reveal his grandfather's relationship with his mother and Rumiko to rest of his family, claiming it wouldn't only make everything worse for everyone.
+- Secret Keeper: Doesn't reveal his grandfather's relationship with his mother and Rumiko to rest of his family, claiming it would only make everything worse for everyone.

 - Ship Tease: With Yuma after his Character Development.
 When the Mashiro Group is revealed to be behind MANI, he is the only one to trust her immediately and convinces everyone else to follow suit.
 But then he stop backing her after she has some involvement in trying to kill them

 - Smoking Is Cool: Loves his cigarettes as seen when he was sulking.
-Due to his skill as a farmer he considered using tomatoes and eggplant leaves as tobacco subsititutes.
+Due to his skill as a farmer he considered using tomatoes and eggplant leaves as tobacco substitutes.

 - Smug Smiler: Doubles as Stepford Smiler most of the time.

-- Screw This, I'm Outta Here!: He attempts to do this in his Stage by exploring the ruins alone so no one else would have to watch his conquest videos.
-He doesn't get very far though as the group finds him shortly afterward and Extend TV apparently plays on all of the TV's of the Island.
+- Screw This, I'm Outta Here!: He attempts to do this in his Stage 2 by exploring the ruins alone so no one else would have to watch his conquest videos.
+He doesn't get very far though, as the group finds him shortly afterward and Extend TV apparently plays on all of the TV's in the ruins.

 - Token Evil Teammate: More of a confrontational Jerkass than properly evil, but Zen is this for the first two Stages of the game.